 Your purchase of Hands of Hope products will help the physically disabled to earn a livelihood for their families through their sewing and quilting skills.
 Some of the products they make are beautiful brocade quilts, neck pillows, aprons, totes, diaper bags, pouches and bible bags.

-Mary is 51 years old.
-A rice farmer's wife, with 2 children, ages 23 and 25, she has lived away from her family for the past 5 years in a leprosy village.
+Mary is in her 50's.
+A rice farmer's wife, with 2 adult children, she lived away from her family for 5 years in a leprosy village.
 She only had 5 years of elementary school education and grew up in a poor family.
 Leprosy (Hansens Disease) affected her father and eventually he was cured but this was how she contracted it.
 Her case was much worse than her father's.
 Symptoms included a bleeding nose and pain in her hands and feet.
 Eventually her nose collapsed and she had problems with her feet.
 There is great stigma at home, and she became bitter on the inside even though it didn't show on the outside.
 People stopped talking to her and would turn away.
-She came to Dorcas Design through Mr. Dong.
+She came to Hands of Hope through Mr. Dong.
 He visited the leprosy village and invited her over a year ago but she had been caring for an old lady there.
-The woman died last year and was not a relative of Mary but she was faithful in caring for her and came in March 2011 to Dorcas Design.
+The woman died last year and was not a relative of Mary but she was faithful in caring for her and came in March 2011..
 Please pray for Mary and Lilly at Hands of Hope!

-Pastor John Hansen of Centerpointe Church in Murrieta, CA went to visit the ladies of Dorcas Design in 2011.
+Pastor John Hansen of Centerpoint Church in Murrieta, CA went to visit the ladies of Dorcas Design in 2011.
 Here's what he said: